A Generalized CUR decomposition for matrix pairs: Generalized CUR decomposition and its approximation properties

-The following proposition establishes a connection between the GCUR of $(A, B)$ and the CUR of $AB^{-1}$ and $AB^+$ for a square and nonsingular $B$ and a nonsquare but full-rank $B$, respectively. \begin{proposition} If $B$ is a square and nonsingular matrix, then the selected row and column indices from the CUR decomposition of $AB^{-1}$ are the same as index vectors $s_A$ and $s_B$ obtained from the GCUR decomposition of $(A, B)$, respectively.
-Moreover in the special case where $B$ is the identity, the GCUR decomposition of $A$ coincides with the CUR decomposition of $A$, in that the factors $C$ and $R$ of $A$ for both methods are the same: the first line of \eqref{eq:gcur} is equal to \eqref{cur}.
-In addition, if $B$ is nonsquare but of a full rank, we have this same connection between the indices from the CUR decomposition of $AB^+$ and the index vectors $s_A$ and $s_B$ obtained from the GCUR decomposition of $(A, B)$. \end{proposition} \begin{proof} We start with the GSVD \eqref{eq:mgsvd} .
+(iii) In addition, if $B$ is nonsquare but of a full rank, we have a connection as in (i) between the indices from the CUR decomposition of $AB^+$ and the index vectors $s_A$ and $s_B$ obtained from the GCUR decomposition of $(A, B)$. \end{proposition} \begin{proof} (i) We start with the GSVD \eqref{eq:mgsvd}.
 If $B$ is square and nonsingular, then the SVD of $G=AB^{-1}$ can be expressed in terms of the GSVD of $(A,B)$, and is equal to $G = U (\Gamma\Sigma^{-1}) V^T$ \cite{matrixcomp}.
-Therefore, the row index selection matrix for $G$ is $S_A$, and the column index selection matrix is $S_B$ since they are determined using $U$ and $V$, respectively.
+Therefore, the row index selection matrix from the SVD of $G$ is equal to $S_A$ from the GSVD of $(A,B)$; and similarly the column index selection matrix obtained from the SVD of $G$ is equal to $S_B$, since they are determined using $U$ and $V$, respectively.

-If $B$ is the identity, then the second statement follows from $G = A$.
-From the second line of \eqref{eq:mgsvd} we have that $Y=V\Sigma^{-1}$.
-This implies that the index of the largest entries in the columns of $V$ would be the same as that of $Y$.
-As previously shown the left and right singular vectors of $A$ are equivalent to the $U$ and $V$ matrices from the GSVD.
-Hence the selection matrix $P$ in \eqref{eq:gcur} obtained by performing DEIM on $Y$ would be the same as the selection matrix $P$ in \eqref{cur} obtained by applying DEIM to the right singular vectors of $A$.
+(ii) If $B=I$, then from the second line of \eqref{eq:mgsvd} we have that $Y=V\Sigma^{-1}$.
+This implies that the index of the largest entries in the columns of $Y$ are the same as that of $V$.
+In this special case of $B=I$, we have $G = A$, so then the left and right singular vectors of $A$ are contained in the $U$ and $V$ matrices from the GSVD of $(A,I)$, respectively.
+Hence the selection matrix $P$ in \eqref{eq:gcur} obtained by performing DEIM on $Y$ is the same as the selection matrix $P$ in \eqref{cur} obtained by applying DEIM to the right singular vectors of $A$.